 The primary aim of the EC Regulation 1907/2006 on the Registration, Evaluation and Authorisation of Chemicals (REACH) regulation is to protect the environment and human health within the EU from any adverse effects resulting from the manufacture, import or use of chemicals.

 TR ZU 37/2016 is the Technical Regulation (TR) of Eurasian Economic Union (EAEU) on limiting the use of hazardous substances in products of electrical engineering and radio electronics, analogous to EU RoHS (2011/65/EU) .
 This declaration from EAC confirms that Wibu-Systems' hardware dongles (WibuKey and CmDongle) comply with this technical regulation.

 The United States Environmental Protection Agency (EPA), which is considered the equivalent of the European Chemicals Agency (ECHA), has finalized the Toxic Substances Control Act (TSCA) Section 6 (h) rules in January 2021 for persistent, bioaccumulative and toxic (PBT) substances.
+In September 2023, the EPA also finalized the reporting and detection requirements for PFAS in Section 8 (a) of TSCA.
 This declaration confirms that Wibu-Systems' hardware dongles (WibuKey and CmDongle) comply with the actual regulation.